FerretDB/FerretDB/website/docs/reference/operators/evaluation-operators.md

 ]
 ```

-`$options` is an optional parameter that specifies the regular expression options to use, such as:
+`$options` is an optional parameter that specifies the regular expression flags to use, such as:

 * Case-insensitivity (`i`)
 * Multi-line matching (`m`)
 * Dot character matching (`s`)

 :::note
-The regex option for ignoring white spaces (`x`) is not currently supported.
+The regex flag for ignoring white spaces (`x`) is not currently supported.
 Follow [here](https://github.com/FerretDB/FerretDB/issues/592) for more updates.
 :::

-To perform case-insensitive matching, use the `i` option in the `regex` expression.
+To perform case-insensitive matching, use the `i` flag in the `regex` expression.

-The following query returns all the documents where the value of the "product" field is equal to "bottle" (case-insensitive):
+**Example:** The following query returns all the documents where the value of the "product" field is equal to "bottle" (case-insensitive):

 ```js
 db.catalog.find({